bobbyno/dev-machine/README.md

 `pip list` should show you only the dependencies for this project.

 Read more about a `virtualenv` workflow in the [Python Guide](http://docs.python-guide.org/en/latest/dev/virtualenvs/#id3).

+#### Updating dependencies in requirements.txt

+Use the update_requirements script to generate an updated requirements.txt from a manifest file that lists dependencies without versions, then install the new requirements:

+`make install-latest-requirements`

+This allows the requirements files to be updated in discrete intervals.